Venango County Court Records

 Filing Fees

-The Prothonotary Fee Schedule, updated as of January 2026, sets forth the following selected fees:
+The Prothonotary Fee Schedule, updated as of January 2026, includes the following selected fees:

 Filing TypeFee